Jeff Garcia: Tampa Bay Buccaneers

 After his run with the Eagles, Garcia signed with the Tampa Bay Buccaneers on March 3, 2007, to compete for their starting position.
 Although his more familiar number 5 was available, Garcia decided to keep the number 7 he wore with the Eagles.
 He was named the Buccaneers' starting quarterback for 2007.

 Taking over the reins of a Buccaneers team that went 4–12 in 2006, Garcia led them to the NFC South division title.
-The Buccaneers lost to the eventual Super Bowl champion New York Giants, 24–14, in the Wild Card game.
+The Buccaneers lost to the eventual Super Bowl champion New York Giants, 24–14, in the Wild Card Round.
 Garcia would be named to his fourth Pro Bowl that season, his first since 2002.
 The Buccaneers would not return to the playoffs until the 2020 season.

 In the 2008 season opener, Garcia left the game due to injury.
 Tampa would end up using a "quarterback by committee" rotation between Garcia, Brian Griese, and Luke McCown through the year.
 During a victory over the Seattle Seahawks, Garcia passed for 310 yards, surpassing 40,000 yards for his career when combining his statistics from both the CFL and NFL, becoming the twentieth player to accomplish the feat.
 The uncertainty at quarterback led to the Buccaneers losing their final four games in a row, dropping to 9–7 and out of the playoffs.
 They ultimately decided to move on from Garcia and not re-sign him in the offseason.